All Episodes

 Detroit is America's future.

-Uh do you see that story in the paper a couple of days ago, they now want to uh plow up all the uh unoccupied housing in Detroit.
+They now want to plow up all the unoccupied housing in Detroit.

-And uh so people are um you know, there's no nobody wants to to live there.
+And so people are, you know, there's no, nobody wants to live there.

-So they're thinking of destroying all these houses and uh uh putting farms in the city of Detroit.
+So they're thinking of destroying all these houses and putting farms in the city of Detroit.

-Now I don't know whether the government worker will be able to sue because uh now that nobody's wearing underarm deodorant or or heavy cloying metrosexual John Edwards Cologne, uh that they the smell from the Holsteins at the dairy farm next to the government office is wafting through the window.
+Now, I don't know whether the government worker will be able to sue because now that nobody's wearing underarm deodorant or heavy, cloying, metrosexual John Edwards cologne, that the smell from the Holsteins at the dairy farm next to the government office is wafting through the window.

-Uh but at any rate that is what is uh that is what they're they're proposing in in uh in Detroit.
+But at any rate, that is what they're proposing in Detroit.

-They're gonna destroy the housing and put in farms uh and you will be able to appreciate the smell of nice fresh cow manure in your government welfare office because nobody in there will be will be uh using any underarm deodorant.
+They're going to destroy the housing and put in farms, and you will be able to appreciate the smell of nice fresh cow manure in your government welfare office because nobody in there will be using any underarm deodorant.

-Mark Stein, Info Rush on the Rush Limbaugh Show.
+Mark Stein, Infra Rush on the Rush Limbaugh Show.

 Let us go to Martha in Arlington, Virginia.